-Too Much Attention -- As Bad as Too Little
+For Children, Too Much Attention Is as Bad as Too Little

 Proud, happy parents enjoy their children and do not mean to harm them yet too much attention can do just that.

 In these days of smaller and smaller families, it is quite easy to go overboard on attention.
 The problems are not apparent in the beginning but within a few years, an attention-addicted child is a serious problem.

 When many children are suffering from neglect, it seems strange to imply that too much attention can be a problem.
 For children, too much attention can produce many of the same behaviors seen in attention-starved youngsters.
 Both extremes produce demanding, insecure children.
 The neglected child is never sure of love since he has never experienced it.
 The attention-addicted child is insecure due to a fear that the attention will stop.

 The Result of Too Much Attention?
 An Attention Addicted Child

 If a child is always the center of attention and adult needs and rights are totally ignored, the child will become attention-addicted.
 There will never be enough.
 When this happens, parents become frustrated and angry with the child and the attention continues, but in negative ways.
 To a child, attention is attention, regardless of it's character.

 When parents try to do other things, the attention addicted child will develop very manipulative behaviors to maintain the interaction.
 Some children became extremely demanding and aggressive, others become passive and helpless.
 They do whatever works for them.
 In the end, the child is truly dependent and unhappy since there is never enough attention to satisfy the child.